-NY Wildflowers Gallery
+New York Wildflowers Gallery

-Photo of Grass Orchid
+Photo of Grass Pink

 Orchidaceae.
 Native.
 Wetland margins, bogs.
 Throughout region.
 Napeague, Long Island, 2018.